Ferry to Ancona

 Ancona, Italy, is located on the eastern coast of the mainland, close to San Marino and almost in the middle between Venice and Bari.
 It is considered to be a city with a port of great importance due to the fact that it links Greece with Italy and Europe.
-Every year, thousands of ferry routes are running from the seaport Ancona to Greece’s west side ports, Corfu, Igoumenitsa and Patras.
+Every year, the Ancona ferries are running from its seaport to Greece’s west side ports, Corfu, Igoumenitsa and Patras.

 When in Ancona city, there are plenty of impressive historical places and sites to visit like the Piazza del Duomo of San Ciriaco, the Piazza del Senato with the Palazzo Ferretti housing the Museo Archeologico Nationale delle Marche and the Diocesano Museum.
 There are also numerous churches and palaces with the Byzantine architecture dominating.
 None can miss the imposing Arco di Traiano, built in the ancient times in honor of the Roman emperor Trajan as well as the Arco Clementino (Clementine’s Arch) dedicated to Pope Clement XII.